lhennerley/SideTradeCA-02/01-GroupExercises.md

 1. Select number of Customers for each City
 2. Select first Order date for each Customer
 3. Select most recent Order date for each Customer
-4. Select total spend for each Customers (Select only Customers who have ordered at least once)
+4. Select total spend for each Customers (Include customer who have never spent)